danieljbk/foodgrind-cloudflare-worker/README.md

 ## Features

 -   **Image Generation**: Generate images from text prompts using Amazon Titan Image Generator V2.
--   **Text Generation**: Generate text from prompts using Anthropic Claude 3.5 Sonnet.
+-   **Text Generation**: Generate text from prompts using OpenAI GPT-OSS 120B.
 -   **Caching**: Caches generated images in Cloudflare R2 and text in Cloudflare KV to reduce latency and cost on subsequent requests with the same prompt.

 ## Technology Stack